rajasangeetha/ML_Package_Demo/README.md

 ### How to Run
 1. Ensure all required libraries are installed.
 2. Load the dataset and run the main script
-3. Take package_creation notbook and create the packages and files
+3. Take package_creation notbook and create the packages and files.
+This creates empty files
+4. Update the files with functions
-4. Take the main NB create_machinelearning_package and execute the commands
+5. Take the main NB create_machinelearning_package and execute the commands